- 1 Important tips for crop rotation

 |Sunflower||Three years||A high probability of a volunteer problem for one year.
 Consider potential herbicide carryover problems.
 A high probability of a disease problem for sclerotinia for four years, and a low probability for root rot and damping off for one year.|

-Rotation impacts on insects
+Crop rotation impacts on insects

 Root maggots (for which there are no insecticides available for in canola) have been shown to escalate quickly in fields of continuous canola.
 This coincides with reduced yields.
 Based on average canola prices, the yield losses quantified in one study were equivalent to $108-$140 per acre after only three years of continuous canola.
-The study also found that a one-year break did appear to make a significant reduction in losses from root maggots (Source: 3.
+The study also found that a one-year break did appear to make a significant reduction in losses from root maggots 3.

 Pinning these yield losses on root maggot alone may not be entirely accurate.
 Disease may have also played a role in yield losses.
 Root maggot feeding can provide an entry point for disease, or thin stands caused by seedling disease may result in more intense root maggot feeding.
 Research from the mid-1990s found that the greatest root maggot damage occurred in stands planted at half the recommended seeding rate.
 Lower stand densities produced plants with larger basal stem diameters, and larger basal stem diameters were correlated with statistically significant increases in root maggot damage.

 Tight rotations and the general increase in canola acres will also favor many other insects, especially those capable of overwintering in Canada, and may increase the selection pressure for resistance to common canola seed treatments or foliar insecticides.
-Agriculture and Agri-Food Canada is a department of the Government of Canada. research found that flea beetles in Ontario were starting to develop resistance to some older foliar insecticides that had been applied.
+Agriculture and Agri-Food Canada is a department of the Government of Canada.
+More research found that flea beetles in Ontario were starting to develop resistance to some older foliar insecticides that had been applied.

-Rotation impacts on fertility
+Crop rotation impacts on fertility

 Hybrid canola removes as much soil nitrate as wheat, so high yields in tight rotations with canola and wheat will result in low soil nitrate levels.
 Therefore, higher fertilizer rates may be required to maintain intensive canola rotations when high yields are being achieved.